Firecrawl signs every webhook request using HMAC-SHA256. Verifying signatures ensures requests are authentic and haven’t been tampered with.

-Your webhook secret is available under the Advanced tab of your account settings.
-Each account has a unique secret that’s used to sign all webhook requests.
+Your webhook secret is available in the Advanced tab of your account settings.
+Each account has a unique secret used to sign all webhook requests.

 Signature Verification